GoldRay19/kshemOS/KshemOS_Project_Blueprint.md

 | **Citizen Assistant** | Multilingual explainer, guided reporting, FIR drafting | Citizen text/voice query | Plain-language answer, draft FIR | Claude API |
 | **Officer Copilot** | Summarizes a case, suggests next investigative step | Case + graph + call data | Case summary, prioritized leads | Claude API over structured case data |

-For each, be ready to say out loud: *input → model → output → what it hands off to the next agent.* That "handoff" story (Digital Arrest Agent flags a number → Fraud Graph Agent shows it's linked to 40 other victims → Officer Copilot drafts the case summary) is what makes it feel like an "ecosystem" rather than five demos glued together.
+For each, be ready to explain out loud: *input → model → output → what it hands off to the next agent.* That "handoff" story (Digital Arrest Agent flags a number → Fraud Graph Agent shows it's linked to 40 other victims → Officer Copilot drafts the case summary) is what makes it feel like an "ecosystem" rather than five components glued together.

 ---